animalvideoarchive/ava/README.md

 # St. Louis Zoo Video

 ## Project Overview
-The St. Louis Zoo Video Archive Project is a comprehensive cloud-native solution designed to preserve, catalog, and make accessible decades of valuable animal behavior footage.
-This system enables efficient large video ingestion, manual and intelligent metadata video tagging, and sophisticated search capabilities for both researchers and the public.
+The St. Louis Zoo Video Project is a comprehensive cloud-native solution designed to preserve, catalog, and make accessible decades of valuable animal behavior footage.
+This system enables efficient large video ingestion, manual and intelligent metadata video tagging, and supports advanced search capabilities for researchers and the general public.

 ## Key Features